NOTE: THESE STEPS ARE NO LONGER NECESSARY SINCE ENVY SUPPORTS GUTSY NOW

 Then launch Envy

-56 Responses to “Mini-howto: using Envy on Ubuntu Gutsy (WARNING: use it at your very own risk)”
+56 thoughts on “Mini-howto: using Envy on Ubuntu Gutsy (WARNING: use it at your very own risk)

 Apparently the ATI Driver Installer can now properly install the driver by itself on Ubuntu.
 I still have to confirm this on another PC, but it did update the drivers on my computer.